marcusbeacon/FenixEdu-Docker/README.md

 This installation guide was provided by FenixEdu to run localhost server:
 https://confluence.fenixedu.org/display/ACADEMIC/Installation

-Proper dependency versions were located through the issue tracker on JIRA here:
+Proper dependency versions for the pom.xml were located through the issue tracker on JIRA here:
 https://jira.fenixedu.org/browse/ACADEMIC

 To run this Docker image: